Chem075/BIMM143_github/class08/class08.md

 # Outline

-TOday we will apply the machine learning method we introduced last class on breast cancer biopsy from fine needle aspiration.
+Today we will apply the machine learning method we introduced last class on breast cancer biopsy from fine needle aspiration.

 # Preparing the data